table of contents

 Zinc deficiency treatments and considerations

-In one study of 312 people with AA, TE, and male and female pattern hair loss, all were shown to have lower zinc concentrations compared to 30 people with no hair loss.
-Those with AA and TE had the lowest levels of zinc.
-(Kil, 2013) Another study showed those with AA and low zinc levels benefitted from zinc supplementation (Guo, 2017).
+In one study of 312 people with AA, telogen effluvium (TE), and male and female pattern hair loss, all were shown to have lower zinc concentrations compared to 30 people with no hair loss.
+Those with AA and TE had the lowest levels of zinc (Kil, 2013).
+Another study showed those with AA and low zinc levels benefitted from zinc supplementation (Guo, 2017).

 Researchers warn that using supplements when zinc levels are already normal can be dangerous and do not show a benefit.
 Zinc toxicity can cause pain, vomiting, and diarrhea, and long-term over-supplementation can lead to adverse interactions with iron and reduced immune function (Guo, 2017).

-A few things to consider if you think you may be suffering from hair loss due to a zinc deficiency include (Guo, 2017; NIH-c, n.d.):
+Here are a few things to consider if you think you may be suffering from hair loss due to a zinc deficiency (Guo, 2017; NIH-c, 2022):

 - Zinc deficiencies are uncommon in North America, but they can occur with conditions that make it harder to absorb zinc, such as inflammatory bowel disease, gastric bypass surgery, pregnancy, and alcoholism.

 - Vegetarians have an increased risk of deficiency because zinc levels are lower in vegetables than in meat.